 The reference point for construction of the tax expenditure budget is a measure of taxable income that is close to position (4) above, with some variations.
 That may be some people's Platonic Internal Revenue Code, but it is obviously not everyone's.
 The choice among perspectives is a contestable, contingent, political decision.
-Thus, while the several existing tax expenditure budgets give an appearance of being the products of a highly sophisticated, expert, neutral examination of the tax system, they could just as accurately be characterized as exercises in mystification.
-They create only an illusion of value-free scientific precision in a heavily politicized domain.
+Thus, while the several existing tax expenditure

 Consider two features of our tax system.
 First, it grants a form of accelerated depreciation.
 Second, it does not tax unrealized gains.
-The first feature appears in tax expenditure budgets.
-Yet the second feature-the refusal to tax unrealized gains-does not appear in any tax expenditure budgets.
+The first feature appears in tax expenditure budgets. \ \ \ Yet the second feature---the refusal to tax unrealized gains-does not appear in any tax expenditure and the second budget. and a start of a second second second

-The tax expenditure budget baseline, which distinguishes between these two features, is "normative" in the sense that it advances a particular moral or political claims.
+The tax expanditure budget baseline, which distinguishes between these two features, is "normative" in the sense that it advances a particular moral or political claims.
 It reflects a particular balance among the ideals of efficiency, equity, neutrality, administrability, privacy, charity, and pragmatism.
-But, each of the six perspectives enumerated in the prior section is "normative" in precisely the same ways.
+But each of the six perspectives enumerated in the prior section is "normative," in precisely the same waya # 5 the second by devir at read as

-One can advance plausible arguments in favor of taxing unrealized gains.
-One can advance plausible arguments against granting accelerated depreciation deductions.
-One could also argue for the status quo with regard to each of these features.
-But, there is no a priori reason to classify one feature differently from the other, or to allocate a heavier burden of persuasion to those who attack realization or defend accelerated depreciation than one allocates to those who defend realization or attack accelerated depreciation.
+One can advance plausible arguments in favor of taxing unrealized gaine; One can advance plausible arguments against granting accelerated depreciation deductional One could also argue for the status quo with regard to each of these features.
+But, there is no a prior reason to classify one feature differently from the other, or to allocate a heavier burden of persuasion to those who attack realization or defend accelerated depreciation than one allocates to those who defend realization or attack accelerated depreciations \\ Mericki A. 1997 And a statistical second statistical provident second statistical provident second se

-ACCOUNTING FOR FEDERAL "TAX SUBSIDIES" IN THE NATIONAL BUDGET
+ACCOUNTING FOR FEDERAL "TAX SUBSIDIES" IN THE NATIONAL BUDGET and the provide state

-Boris I. Bittker
+Boris I. Bittker'

-22 National Tax Journal 244, 246-57 (1969)
+22 National Tax Journal 244, 248-57 (1989)

-Although Mr. Surrey did not address himself to the mode of presentation, his proposal implied that "tax benefit provisions" would be reported in the Budget as hypothetical expenditures, to be "classified along customary budgetary lines: assistance to business, natural resources, agriculture, aid to the elderly, medical assistance, aid to charitable institutions, and so on."
+Although Mr. Surrey did not address himself to the mode of presentation; his proposal implied that "tax benefit provisions" would be reported in the Budget as hypothetical expenditures, to be "classified along customary budgetary lines: assistance to business, natural resources, agriculture, aid to the elderly, medical assistance, aid to charitable institutions, and so on." 🗰 🗰 The lage sector with the Destruction of the state of a state of a state of the state of th

 Fleshing out Mr. Surrey's proposal, the Treasury has estimated the revenue lost by virtue of "the major respects in which the current income tax bases deviate from widely accepted definitions of income and standards of business accounting and from the generally accepted structure of an income tax."
-These estimates were published, along with a discussion of the conceptual framework governing the items selected for inclusion, in an exhibit to Secretary Fowler's final report as Secretary of the Treasury, under the title "The Tax Expenditure Budget: A Conceptual Analysis."
-This study should be regarded as only a first step in achieving the "full accounting" envisioned by Mr. Surrey.
+These estimates were published; along with a discussion of the conceptual framework governing the items selected for inclusion, in an exhibit to Secretary Fowler's final report as Secretary of the Treasury, under the title "The Tax Expenditure Budget: A Conceptual Analysis."
+This study should be 11 .

-.
+\.
 At time of original publication, Southmayd Professor of Law, Yale University:

-^{5.} Surrey, Taxes and the Federal Budget (speech to Financial Executives Institute, Dallas Chapter, Feb.
-13, 1968), p.
+5. Surrey, Taxes and the Federal Budget (speech to Financial Executives Institute, Dallas Chapter, Feb: 13, 1968), p.
 13.